CBIIT/bento-docs/source/configuration/program-detail-page.md

 2. Under `files`:
    * Set the field `dataField` to the GraphQL API query that returns the number of program-level files.
    * Set the field `label` to the display label text for the File Count widget.
-   * Set the field `fileIconSrc` to the URL for the File Icon of your choice.
+   * Set the field `fileIconSrc` to the URL for the File Icon that is desired.
    * Set the field `fileIconAlt` to the ALT tag for the File Icon.
-   * Set the field `display` to 'true' if you want to display the File Count widget and to  'false', otherwise.
+   * Set the field `display` to 'true' to display the File Count widget and to  'false', otherwise.
    * Update `GET_PROGRAM_DETAIL_DATA_QUERY` with the API query that returns file counts.
 3. Example: